 Currently on display at the National Videogame Arcade

-Codex Bash is designed to mix physical movement with teamwork, communication and problem-solving.
+A portable installation designed to mix physical movement with teamwork, communication and problem-solving.

 You may have to flip through maps, pick apart circuit diagrams or rifle through a book of spy photos, but one thing’s for certain: the best codebreakers work as a team!